NYPD judge recommends firing officer in Eric Garner death

 Garner's death came at a time of a growing public outcry over police killings of unarmed black men that sparked the national Black Lives Matter movement.
 Just weeks later, protests erupted in Ferguson, Missouri, over the fatal shooting of unarmed teenager Michael Brown.

-When a Staten Island grand jury declined to indict Pantaleo, 33, on state charges in December 2014, demonstrations flared in New York and several other cities.
+When a Staten Island grand jury declined to indict Pantaleo on state charges in December 2014, demonstrations flared in New York and several other cities.

-The judge's findings were provided to his lawyer and the Civilian Complaint Review Board, the watchdog agency that acted as a prosecutor at his department trial last spring.
+The judge's findings were provided to Pantaleo's lawyer and the Civilian Complaint Review Board, the watchdog agency that acted as a prosecutor at his department trial last spring.

 Under department rules, Pantaleo's lawyer will have about two weeks to respond before Police Commissioner James O'Neill makes his decision.

+"We're calling on Commissioner O'Neill to save the New York Police Department.
+Allow us to be effective again," Lynch said.

+Lynch said that given the decision, police officers might be considered reckless every time they put their hands on someone.
+He urged officers to keep responding to 911 calls but "take it a step slower" and call for a supervisor instead of using physical force on an uncooperative suspect.

-Department spokesman Phillip Walzak said Pantaleo's suspension was standard in disciplinary cases where termination is recommended.
+Police department spokesman Phillip Walzak said Pantaleo's suspension was standard in disciplinary cases in which termination is recommended.
 He wouldn't comment further.

-The administrative judge, Deputy Commissioner of Trials Rosemarie Maldonado, had been tasked with deciding whether Pantaleo used a banned chokehold to take Garner to the ground during a tense confrontation on a Staten Island street.
+The administrative judge, Deputy Commissioner of Trials Rosemarie Maldonado, had been tasked with deciding whether Pantaleo used a chokehold — banned by police department policy — to take Garner to the ground during a confrontation on a Staten Island street.

 Pantaleo's lawyers argued he used an approved "seat belt" technique to subdue Garner, who refused to be handcuffed after officers accused him of selling untaxed cigarettes.

-The details of Maldonado's report were not disclosed, but Civilian Complaint Review Board Chairman Fred Davie said the judge's recommendation confirms what the agency had argued at the trial: that Pantaleo's use of a chokehold caused Garner's death.
+Civilian Complaint Review Board Chairman Fred Davie said Maldonado's recommendation confirmed what the agency argued at the trial: that Pantaleo's use of a chokehold caused Garner's death.

-The Rev. Al Sharpton, appearing with two of Garner's children, called on the police commissioner to "immediately and unequivocally" accept the recommendation.
+The Rev. Al Sharpton, appearing with two of Garner's children, called on O'Neill to "immediately and unequivocally" to accept the recommendation.

 Garner's death has dogged de Blasio since it happened in his first year in office.